wangxianyu7/ANTARESS/Docs/source/Fixed_files/Tutorials/procedures_reduc/procedures_wig/procedures_wig.rst

   Transmission spectrum in one of the 20221117 exposures, as a function of light frequency.
   The wiggle pattern is clearly visible, but dominated by noise at the center and blue end of the spectrum.
 The spectrum is colour coded by spectral order.

-..
-Erik
-  can you redo this first figure with no excluded range at all ?

-In general, you will see large noise levels at the